 Most of our studies run for one hour, though occasionally we run 30 minute sessions too.
-We would inform you of the duration ahead of time, of course.
+The duration of your session would be discussed ahead of time.

-If you would like to participate in a usability study, we require you to sign a Non-Disclosure Agreement (NDA).
+If you would like to participate in a usability study, we require you to sign a Feedback Agreement (FBA).
 Among other things, the document states you will not share details discussed in the session, and that we have your permission to record the session.

 Your face is never seen or recorded.
 We only record the phone conversation and your on-screen activity using the SAP Support Portal.
 These recordings help us analyze the results of the study in order to recommend improvements.
 Video is a great way to show the project teams how customers actually use the support website and the applications on the site.
 The recordings are never shared outside SAP.